 (1) Using existing environment.

 Say you decide to lose weight this month.
 You have a blender you normally use to make milk smoothies.
 Rather than using the blender to make your usual smoothies, you use it to make healthier, fruit and vegetable smoothies instead.
 You may also have a swimming pool at your house which you never use.
 Now, you can leverage it by swimming regularly there.

 Using the same weight loss goal example, modifying your environment includes: Encouraging your friends to join you in losing weight.
 Stocking up your fridge with healthy food.
 Putting up posters of thin, athletic people around your room.
 Setting your desktop wallpaper with an aspirational model.
 Writing out your goal and placing it in front of you.
 Throwing out your larger size clothes and filling out your wardrobe with right-sized or smaller sized clothes in preparation for your new weight.

 (3) Moving yourself to a new environment.

 Sometimes, this method is the most effective if it’s too troublesome to modify your environment.
 Join a weight loss club.
 Join exercise programs.
 Get a gym membership.
-Move to a new neighbourhood where there are only healthy eateries and no fastfood.
+Move to a new neighborhood where there are only healthy eateries and no fast food.

-Think about one of the top goals you have currently and ask yourself these 3 questions:
+Think about one of the top goals you have currently and ask yourself these three questions: